 Some states and companies are beginning to recognize the issues with car insurance companies’ inflexible gender questions.
 And some companies are becoming more flexible.
 For instance, companies have increasingly begun adding “non-binary” as a gender choice.
 While these are small steps, they may pave the way for greater inclusivity during the car insurance application process.
 To help you better navigate the process, Bankrate has researched the potential roadblocks and solutions that transgender applicants may encounter during the quote and application process.

 - Auto insurance companies and states are increasingly separating gender from sex assigned at birth, and some have added nonbinary gender options to car insurance applications.

 - Transgender applicants who have updated the gender on their driver’s license may find it easier to select the appropriate gender on car insurance policies.

-- 19 states and Washington, D.C. allow drivers to change the gender on their license to male, female or nonbinary with no certification needed.
+- As of 2022, 22 states and Washington, D.C. allowed drivers to change the gender on their license to male, female or nonbinary with no certification needed.

 Navigating gender on car insurance applications